List of Home and Away characters introduced in 1988: Al Simpson

-Donovan won the role of Al and began filming for Home and Away on 23 October 1989.
-Al was billed as a "dastardly character".
-Donovan said that was playing a "great role".
-He described Al as "a jailbird, a wife beater and a drunk".
-However, Donovan said that he intentionally played him as a "loveable villain".
-Clive Hopwood in his book Home and Away Special, described Al as Bobby Simpson's (Nicolle Dickson) missing "father" who "crosses words" with Donald Fisher (Norman Coburn) because he knows a "dark and murky secret" about him.
-Donovan told Kevin Sadlier of The Sun-Herald that "the best I've been able to do with Al is give him a sense of humour."
+Donovan liked that his character was nasty, stating "It's another extension – it's better than playing goody-goody fathers all the time.
+He's a con man with redeeming features.
+It'll be interesting to see how it comes up."
+Donovan noted how he had played a lot of father figures prior to accepting the role and said it was "nice" to do something different.
+In his book Home and Away Special, Clive Hopwood described Al as Bobby's missing "father" who "crosses words" with Donald Fisher (Norman Coburn) because he knows a "dark and murky secret" about him.
+Donovan later told Kevin Sadlier of The Sun-Herald that "the best I've been able to do with Al is give him a sense of humour."
 He added that Al is "not a very nice person", while Sadlier called Al a "ne'er-do-well step-father".